Soba101/fictional-waste-doodoo/new-pi/README.md

 The Raspberry Pi edge device serves as the detection and sensing component of the waste detection system, with the following capabilities:

-1. Waste detection using computer vision
+1. Waste detection using YOLO model with GPU acceleration
 2. Live video streaming to the dashboard
 3. GPS location tracking (optional)
 4. Gas detection with MQ-2 sensor (optional)